Once called night riders of the hemlocks, petroleum sleuths separated oil well fact from fiction.

 For more than six hours, he waited there, chilled to the very marrow, until the well flowed again and he had gauged the flow.
 Then he went back to Pittsburgh sick.
 But he did not give up…though the pain he suffered was terrible.
 The data he brought home with him, and dictated to his loving wife from his deathbed, was as accurate and reliable as any ever gathered.

 Even with such hard-earned information as McMullen’s, speculation in oil certificates continued to destabilize early oil markets, creating an intolerable burden on both oil producers and refiners.
 Standard Oil Company put an end to the era when it directed its subordinate, National Transit Company in Oil City, to cease issuing oil certificates.

-According to the book Sketches in Crude Oil, McMullen had previously written about the industry.
-In 1879, he worked for several newspapers.
-McMullen’s oil patch reporting was described in Sketches: “His painstaking, conscientious reports were accepted as strictly reliable.
+“His painstaking, conscientious reports were accepted as strictly reliable.
 He would trudge over the hills, wade through the miles of mud and ford swollen streams to ascertain the precise status of an important well, rather than approximate it from hearsay.
 This care and thoroughness gave the highest value to the statistical work of Justus C. McMullen.”